01-edu/public/subjects/lalgebra_vector/README.md

 ### Instructions

-A vector in linear algebra is defined as "anything that can be added and that can be multiplied by a scalar"
+A vector in linear algebra is defined as "anything that can be added, and that can be multiplied by a scalar".

-Define the associated function `dot` that calculates the dot product between two vectors
+Define the associated function `dot`, that calculates the dot product between two vectors.
+If the vectors are of different lengths, return `None`.

-The dot product between two vectors of different length it's not defined

-Note: `Vector` must implement Debug, Clone, Eq, PartialEq.
+Note: `Vector` must implement `Debug`, `Clone`, `Eq` and `PartialEq`.

 #### Important